 Well, that and the owner of the knife.

 As if on cue, eyes flashed before him, cold and uncaring for the torment their hands wrought upon the small, frail child in front of them.
-Blue eyes as icy as the chair he could not free himself from, attached to a gaunt face filled with an unexplainable fury.
+Eyes as icy as the chair he could not free himself from, attached to a gaunt face filled with an unexplainable fury.

 Yet… it was explainable, too.
-Only, he knew why the man was so upset.
+Only he knew why the man was so upset.
 He didn't know how he knew, or what he knew, or why he knew, but he found that he did know where the rage stemmed from, and why.
 It involved another child… somehow.

 Save for the eyes, and the hand holding that accursed knife, however, all other aspects of the tormentor's physique escaped him.
 Because what he looked like, or didn't look like, did not matter in the end.